Everything depends on water.

 There are no formal admission requirements to participate in any YWWOP course.

-The Environmental Operators Certification Program (EOCP) has specific eligibility requirements for writing certification exams; please contact EOCP directly for details: crm.eocp.ca or 1-866-552-3627.
+The Environmental Operators Certification Program (EOCP) has specific eligibility requirements for writing certification exams; please contact the YWWOP program advisor or EOCP for details.

 Water and wastewater operators typically work within governments (municipal, territorial, federal and First Nation) and are increasingly recruited by the mining industry, water delivery and wastewater collection companies and circuit riders.
 Operators of Large Public Drinking Water systems (≥15 service connections) and Bulk Water Delivery systems (≥5 delivery sites) are required to be certified and certification is highly encouraged for all other water and wastewater operators.
 In the Yukon, certification is administered by the Environmental Operators Certification Program (EOCP), which regularly holds exam sessions at Yukon College.